Welcome 2015, with a quick coffee-flavoured cake.

 2015 has begun well with my new passport finally arriving in the first few days of the New Year.
 It did entail a fourth and final visit to the Passport Office just before the year was out, and took 9 months from the time of application.
 The US Visa on the old passport is valid till September 2015, so…who knows!

 I was going to start the year off with another pickle (red chilli) but what with it being festive season yet again, Makarsankranti, Pongal, Bihu, and what have you, I decided I should re-post an old recipe.
-Better I than someone else!😀 This time, with pictures (err… cell-phone pictures for now).
-I baked it last weekend to take it to a friend’s tea party that ended up with dinner!
+Better I than someone else! 😀 This time, with pictures (err… cell-phone pictures for now).
+I baked it last weekend to take it to a friend’s tea party which ended in dinner!

 Teatime Coffee Cake

 1C + 1T maida (all purpose flour)

 2 medium sized eggs